migramirez2/Harmony-ONE/progress/artem-kolodko.md

 ---

+2024-05-20 Mon: working on synthetix deployment: fixed issue with IPFS, almost completed test deploy on Arbitrum Sepolia, but got an error "Signer does not have publishing permissions on the "synthetix-perps-market" package".
+Didn't find any information about granting permissions, [asked](https://discord.com/channels/413890591840272394/459603818246701056/1242168007434698803) synthetix community to help in official Discord channel.

+---

 2024-05-17 Fri: configured IPFS (it's required to deploy systetix), testing existed Syntetix deployment scripts for Arbitrum Sepolia

 2024-05-16 Thu: Syntetix deployment: researching [core protocol](https://github.com/Synthetixio/v3-contracts) repo and scripts, settings up local IPFS